Twist families of L-space knots, their genera, and Seifert surgeries: Braids and L-space knots

 First assume $n=2$.
-If $2q \geq |p|$ (as on the right side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a negative braid.
-If $|p| \geq 2q$ (as on the left side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a positive braid appear.
+If $2q > |p|$ (as on the right side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a negative braid.
+If $|p| > 2q$ (as on the left side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a positive braid.

 Now assume $n=1$.
 Then we may discard the twisting circle in Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}.
-If $2q \geq |p|$ (as on the right side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a negative braid.
-If $|p| \geq 2q$ (as on the left side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped into a configuration similar to the initial configuration at the top of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}, but with smaller braid index and mirrored (say, mirrored across a horizontal line below the diagram).
-This argument can now be repeated until a positive or negative braid is achieved. \end{proof}
+If $2q> |p|$ (as on the right side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped to a negative braid.
+If $|p| > 2q$ (as on the left side of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}), then the knot may be isotoped into a configuration similar to the initial configuration at the top of Figure~\ref{fig:negativetorusknotseiferter-furtherbraid}, but with smaller braid index and mirrored (say, mirrored across a horizontal line below the diagram).
+This argument can now be repeated until a positive or negative braid, or an index-one braid (i.e. the unknot) is achieved. \end{proof}

-\begin{question} Which knots $T_{p,q,n}$ with $p<0$, $q>0$, and $n \geq 2$ are L-space knots? \end{question}
+\begin{question} Which knots $T_{p,q,n}$ with $p \le -2$, $q \ge 2$, and $n \geq 2$ are L-space knots? \end{question}